-- Signs may be displayed only on the designated bulletin boards in all campus buildings. - Any student needing to post a sign should seek permission first from the Dean of Students and second from the secretary of the building in which they would like to post the sign. - Signs may not be affixed to trees or shrubs in any manner. - Signs may not be constructed or affixed with materials, which cause damage to campus facilities. - Signs must be removed within two (2) class days after a specific event.
+- Signs may be displayed only on the designated bulletin boards in campus buildings. - Any person needing to post a sign should seek permission first from the Dean of Students or their designee, and second from the secretary of the building in which they would like to post the sign. - Signs may not be affixed to trees or shrubs in any manner. - Signs may not be affixed to glass, including windows and doors. - Signs may not be constructed or affixed with materials, which cause damage to campus facilities. - Signs must be removed within two (2) class days after a specific event.
 Failure to remove a sign will result in disciplinary action. - Size of signs will not exceed one poster board in size (28" x 22").
-A sign can be described as any affixed, freestanding placemat announcing an event, activity, or nomination of a candidate for an elected position. - The Dean of Students handles cases involving interpretation of this policy - Signs may not contain language that could prove offensive to the University or general community.
+A sign can be described as any affixed, freestanding placemat announcing an event, activity, or nomination of a candidate for an elected position. - Signs may not contain language that could prove offensive to the University or general community. - The Dean of Students handles cases involving interpretation of this policy